veliovgroup/josk/README.md

 # JoSk

-"JoSk" is a Node.js task manager for horizontally scaled apps, apps planning horizontal scaling, and apps that need to easily scale horizontally in the future.
+"JoSk" is a Node.js task manager for horizontally scaled apps, apps planning horizontal scaling, and apps that would need to scale horizontally in the future with ease.

 "JoSk" follows `setTimeout` and `setInterval` methods native API.
 Tasks can get scheduled using [CRON expressions](https://github.com/veliovgroup/josk?tab=readme-ov-file#cron).
 All queued tasks are synced between all running application instances via MongoDB.

-"JoSk" package support different horizontally scaled apps via clusters, multi-server, and multi-threaded Node.js instances.
-That are running on the same or different machines or different data-centers.
+"JoSk" package support different horizontally scaled apps as clusters, multi-server, and multi-threaded Node.js instances.
+That are running either on the same or different machines or different data-centers.
 "JoSk" ensures that the only single execution of each *task* occurs across all running instances of the application.

 __Note: JoSk is the server-only package.__